 Help prevent impaired driving crashes during the holiday weekend

-Unfortunately, the holiday weekend can create dangerous road conditions when individuals choose to drive while impaired.
+Unfortunately, the holiday weekend can create dangerous driving situations when individuals choose to drive while impaired.

 “We want all Kentuckians to enjoy their Independence Day festivities,” said Gov. Andy Beshear.
 “However, we encourage everyone to celebrate responsibly by booking a safe ride home or designating a sober driver if your celebrations include alcohol.
 The top priority for everyone has to be keeping themselves and others safe.”

-Last year in Kentucky, there were 62 crashes due to a drunken and/or drugged driver over the Fourth of July holiday period, resulting in 39 injuries and two deaths.
+Last year in Kentucky, there were 83 crashes involving a drunken and/or drugged driver over the Fourth of July holiday period, resulting in 36 injuries and four deaths.

 “Impaired driving is 100 percent preventable,” said KYTC Secretary Jim Gray.
 “Drivers must understand that drugs and/or alcohol not only hinder your ability to drive, but also affect your judgment about whether you can or should drive.
 You may think you’re fine, but impairment slows judgment, coordination and reaction times.”